Put a Stop to Unwanted Junk Mail

 Bonus: Opt-Out of Online Searches

 While not directly tied to getting junk mail, being able to be found via an online search isn’t appealing to everyone.
-If you value your privacy and want to add a layer of protection, check out these tips for removing your name from online searches.
+If you value your privacy and want to add a layer of protection, check out these tips for removing your name and personal information from online searches.

 In a recent article on Komando.com, Kim Komando provides updated instructions on how to remove personal information from various people search sites.
 As part of her ‘Opt Out Tuesday’ series, she offers weekly guides to help individuals protect their online privacy.
 Due to the popularity of the series, some sites have changed their opt-out processes.
 She emphasizes the importance of online privacy and encourages readers to share this information with others.